 The Research and Development (R&D) Incentive is a program designed to attract companies to conduct eligible R&D activities in Australia.
-In this guide, we aim to provide readers with a better understanding of the R&D tax incentive.
+In this guide, we aim to provide you with a better understanding of the R&D tax incentives it offers.

 |Companies with an aggregated turnover of less than AUD 20 million per annum (provided they are not controlled by income tax-exempt entities)||From 43.5% to 48.5% refundable tax offset depending upon the tax rate:|